 You’ve had sticky buns.
 But have you had savory sticky buns?

-It’s because it’s got healthy vegetables like spinach and mushrooms, protein like lean ground beef, and carbs from a pizza dough.
+It’s got vegetables like spinach and mushrooms, protein like lean ground beef, and carbs from a pizza dough.
 That’s exactly what I would want for a meal – all the nutrition, satisfaction, and flavor are combined in one dish.
 Plus, it’s such a fun recipe to make.

 Beef Sticky Buns

-On top of that, the 2-ingredient cream cheese frosting is literally icing on the cake.
+In addition, the 2-ingredient cream cheese frosting is literally the icing on the cake.
 It makes these beef sticky buns even more mouthwatering.

-I think next time, I am going to make a big batch of the filling ahead of time, so whenever I want these buns, I can just roll the filling in a pizza dough, cut it up and bake.
+Next time, I think I will make a big batch of the filling ahead of time, so whenever I want these buns, I can just roll the filling in pizza dough, cut it up, and bake them.
 It sounds like a great quick dinner idea for a busy workday, right?

 Print